rylanraj/nginx-2420/README.md

     include sites-enabled/*;
 }
 ```
+Make sure to write-quit out of Vim by pressing ESCAPE and then :wq
+Since we made changes to nginx.conf, restart nginx
 ```bash
 sudo systemctl restart nginx
 ```
-Make sure to write-quit out of Vim by pressing ESCAPE and then :wq

 ## d: Serve HTML page using git